-During the onboarding process for each college, OCAS creates International Portal accounts for college staff and international reps, and will provide all usernames and passwords.
+During the onboarding process for each institution, OCAS creates International Portal accounts for staff and international reps, and will provide all usernames and passwords.

-If you wish to create a new International Portal account for someone at your college, please contact us.
+If you wish to create a new International Portal account for someone at your institution, please contact us.

 If you've forgotten your password, click the Forgot Password link on the login page.